Benny Abante: Theological career

-Early Political Career
+Early political career

 Abante served as a Councilor of Manila from the 6th district from 1992 to 1995.
 In August 1993, he sponsored a proposed ordinance prohibiting the exhibition of films in Manila that either glorify criminals or feature excessive sex scenes, arguing that these types of films "destroy the moral integrity and character of a person."
 He received recognition from the Manila City Hall Press Club in 1994.
-After his term as councilor, he ran for vice mayor in 1995, with Mel Lopez as his running mate, but both lost.
+After his term as councilor, he ran for vice mayor in 1995, with former Mayor Mel Lopez as his running mate, but both lost.

 He served as commissioner of the Presidential Commission for the Urban Poor from 1996 to 1998.
 He was also named special assistant to the national chairman of Lakas–NUCD in 2000.

 House of Representatives

 Elections

+Abante ran for a seat in the House of Representatives for Manila's 6th district in 2001, but lost to Mark Jimenez.
+Following the election, he and former 6th district representative Sandy Ocampo filed a petition for quo warranto before the House of Representatives Electoral Tribunal (HRET), challenging Jimenez's eligibility based on his failure to meet the constitutional one-year residency requirement.
+The HRET ultimately upheld the petition and unseated Jimenez on March 6, 2003.

-Abante ran for and won a seat in the House of Representatives in 2004.
-Abante was reelected in 2007, but was defeated in 2010, by former representative Rosenda Ann "Sandy" Ocampo.
+Abante once again ran for and, this time, won a seat in the House of Representatives in 2004.
+Abante was reelected in 2007, but was defeated in 2010, by former representative Sandy Ocampo.
 He attempted a comeback to Congress in 2013 and 2016 but was unsuccessful, losing both to Ocampo.
 Abante was elected as Representative of Manila's 6th district in 2019, with the previous incumbent, Ocampo, ineligible for re-election.
 He ran against councilor Cassy Sison and newcomer Yvette Ocampo, Sandy's sister.
 He ran under the banner of Asenso Manileño with Isko Moreno running for mayor.
 He was re-elected in 2022.

 Abante ran again for congressman in 2025, but narrowly lost to councilor Joey Uy.
 However, the COMELEC Second Division proclaimed him as the duly re-elected representative after Uy's candidacy was declared void due to his citizenship.
 On June 30, 2025, COMELEC en banc ruled with finality declaring Uy's candidacy null and void and affirmed Abante's reelection.
 Abante was formally proclaimed congressman on July 8.